tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 ### Emotion-focused coping

 Marsella and Gratch identifies emotion-focused coping in contrast to problem-focused coping as "Emotion-focused coping works altering  one’s  interpretation  of  circumstances, for  example, discounting  a  potential  threat  or  abandoning  a  cherished  goal."
 As the result of an emotion-focused coping system should change emotional state without any impact over environment.

+Emotion coping strategies described in [dont_worry_be_happy]:

+1. Positive reinterpretation: look for silver lining;
+1. Acceptance: accept stressor as real.
+Live with it.
+1. Seeking  social  support  for  emotional  reasons: getting moral support, sympathy.
+1. Denial: denying the reality of event.
+1. Behavioral disengagement: Admit cannot deal.
+1. Mental  disengagement:  Use  other  activities  to take mind off problem: daydreaming, sleeping

 ![Emotion-focused coping](emotion_focused_coping_in_model_of_six.png)